 Developers are often willing to sell these properties at heavily discounted rates due to the early purchase.

-The opportunity for capital growth here is staggering, best explained by way of an example.
+The opportunity for capital growth here is staggering, best explained by an example.

 However, due to the off-plan purchase, you secure the home for a 15% discount at £135,000.